 Proper Maintenance and Recommended Behavior

-Proper maintenance includes routine pumping and inspections by a company such as Texas Pride Septic according to the recommendations of their technicians or other experts.
+Proper maintenance includes routine pumping and inspections by a company such as Business Name according to the recommendations of their technicians or other experts.
 Nobody should drive or park a vehicle over the tank or the drain field, which compacts the soil.
 Flushing of items that aren’t biodegradable should be avoided, which includes the flushing of feminine hygiene products and baby wipes.
 Limiting the use of bleach in the laundry and other harsh substances is advisable too.

 Septic Tank Repairs may not become necessary until after years of neglect, since these systems are hardy.
 However, that doesn’t excuse the property owners from treating this private wastewater treatment system poorly.
 They may kill off the friendly bacteria in the tank if they routinely add bleach to the washing machine and use chemical drain cleaners in the sinks.
 Eventually, they may wind up paying a large amount of money to have the drain field repaired because they kept letting visitors park on the grass there.